Sutton, London: Town centre regeneration

 Several major building projects are underway or have recently been completed in the town centre:

 Sutton Point, at the southern end of the town centre, will include a hotel, apart-hotel, apartments (with a car club), a health club, shops, restaurants and office space.
-Construction of the £90 million scheme was awarded by the developer CNM to the building firm Ardmore, and was due for completion in December 2018.
+Construction of the £90 million scheme was awarded by the developer CNM Estates to the building firm Ardmore Group, and was due for completion in December 2018.

 The Old Gas Works, a major development by LXB Retail Properties at the north end of the High Street, including apartments, a Sainsbury's supermarket, retail units and a landscaped square with fountain was completed in 2016.
 The scheme represented a £50 million investment in the town.

 Subsea 7 has expanded in Sutton, making it the site of its new world headquarters.
 The firm moved within the town to a new, purpose-built, five-storey, 17,500 square metre office building.
 Four hundred jobs were created, mainly by relocation, taking the workforce in Sutton to 780.
 Construction of the £39 million development by Galliford Try started in 2014, and was completed in late 2016.